Slindex/Road-Accidents-DA/README.md

 | 8  | utils | .py | Custom Python functions used in this project|
 | 9  | requirements | .txt | Libraries required for project operation |

+## Data Analytics Techniques

+Next there is a comprehensive list with the Data Analytics techniques used for this project:

+* Exploratory Data Analysis (EDA)
+* Univariate Analysis
+* Multivariate Analysis
+* Descriptive Statistics
+* Frequency Distribution Charts and tables
+* Cross Tabulation Matrixes
+* Box Plots
+* Measures of Central Tendency and Dispersion

 ## Datasets

 For this project a dataset with 2 related tables were used.
 The dataset is a XLSX file with the following Sheet structure: